Chunyu-Lin-bjtu/autoware-wiki/Generic-x86-Docker.md

 You can build the Autoware runtime environment using nvidia-docker.
 You may choose either to use the configuration of Docker Hub "as is" or to modify-then-recompile Dockerfile.

 ### Case 1: Using Docker Hub "As Is"
-   Move to the docker directory in Autoware.
+   Move to the docker/generic directory in Autoware.
    ``` bash
    $ git clone https://github.com/CPFL/Autoware.git
    $ cd Autoware/docker/generic